syncfusion-content/maui-docs/MAUI/Shimmer/overview.md

 ## Key features

-* **Multiple Shimmer View types**: There are seven different Shimmer view types are available in the .NET MAUI `SfShimmer`.
-By default, `CirclePersona` is initially rendered.
+* **Multiple Shimmer View types**: There are seven different Shimmer view types are available in the .NET MAUI `SfShimmer`. `CirclePersona` view is initially rendered by default.

 * **Multiple Shimmer Wave Directions**: It defines the Animation wave direction for the Shimmer.
 There are five wave directions are available in `SfShimmer`.
 By default, wave direction is rendered by `Default` wave, it allows the animation from left top to right bottom.

 * **Shimmer Custom view**: `SfShimmerView` supports `ShimmerView`, can be used in Custom view to change the Shimmer shape types.